Antenatal Services (during pregnancy)

-If you have a positive pregnancy test, you can make a booking appointment with the midwife by calling 0141 232 4005.
+If you have a positive pregnancy test, you can make a booking appointment with the midwife by visiting www.nhsggc.scot/meetyourmidwife or calling 0141 347 8422.
 We recommend that most pregnant women take 400 micrograms (mcg) of folic acid and 10mcg of vitamin D during pregnancy.
 These are available from most chemists.

 There are no midwives attached to our surgery.
 Maternity services are provided by the Princess Royal Maternity Hospital and the midwives are based in some of the bigger local health centres.